Azure/clds/devdoc/clds_hash_table_requirements.md

 The module provides the following functionality:
 - Inserting items in the hash table
 - Delete an item from the hash table by its key
+- Replace an item in the hash table by its key
+- Find an item in the hash table by its key

 All operations can be concurrent with other operations of the same or different kind.